soniagrajales/loopback-practice/README.md

 # loopback-practice
-Short version of rental cars app of Misión TIC 2022 to practice the development with Loopback
+Short version of rental cars app for Misión TIC 2022 to practice the development with Loopback